yhan/payment.gateway.checkout.com/README.md

    In real world, we may consider adding:
    1. Query for a time window
-   1. Query pagination
+   1. Query pagination (consider if unbounded queries are allowed, deal with manageable chunks)
    1. Other filters

    For achieving query for a time window, I should add payment timestamp to both my `Events` and `Read models`.

-1. Require `PaymentRequest` Smart Batching ([here by Martin Thompson](https://github.com/real-logic/aeron/wiki/Design-Principles) or [here](https://blog.scooletz.com/2018/01/22/the-batch-is-dead-long-live-the-smart-batch/))
+1. Require `PaymentRequest` Smart Batching [here](https://blog.scooletz.com/2018/01/22/the-batch-is-dead-long-live-the-smart-batch/))

    The motivations are:
    - Maybe for a merchant, say Amazon, the receives 50,000 payment requests per second from shopper.
 Batching 5000 requests is an option, because shopper doesn't care about 1s of delay.